About The Hi-Pointe Theatre

 Present Day and Beyond

-Cinema St. Louis (CSL) is humbled to be carrying on such a rich tradition of film in St. Louis by acquiring the Hi-Pointe Theatre as the new base of operations and programming in 2023.
+Cinema St. Louis (CSL) is humbled to carry on such a rich film tradition in St. Louis by acquiring the Hi-Pointe Theatre as the new base of operations and programming in 2023.

 The James family shared: “After 45 years of owning the beloved Hi-Pointe Theatre, we have decided that it is time to end our run.
 We have been blessed to share this theater with 3 generations of our family and have had the privilege of helping it reach the magical age of 100 years.
 We know that Cinema St Louis is the perfect sequel to our story.
 They share the same passion and vision, and we are confident that they can carry on our family's legacy for the next 100 years.
 We thank you for your continued patronage, dedication, and support through the years.
 We will miss you all.”